By Wayne Smith, Trüpp.

 Professional Employer Organizations (PEO) are on the rise as an alternative HR solution for small to midsized businesses.
 Rather than simply providing an outsourced HR solution, PEOs go a step further and enter a co-employment relationship with their clients.
 This enables them to aggregate employees from several organizations and enjoy reduced rates for benefits, payroll, and other business services.

-PEOs are impersonal
+PEOs can be impersonal

 The most common complaint leveled by organizations that choose a PEO solution centers around the loss of personalization.
 When contracting with a PEO, the employer surrenders their ability to select a preferred benefits provider or payroll company.
 Instead of choosing providers based on ease of use, newer technology, or unique plan offerings, the employer is limited to the programs offered by the PEO.
-For organizations that place a high value on their employees and culture, this rigidity can be a drawback.
+For organizations that place a high value on their accomodating thier employee’s preferences and culture, this rigidity can be a drawback.
 Progressive companies, for example, may wish to enhance employee engagement by offering specialized benefits based on employee feedback.
 Employers in a highly competitive market may wish to increase efficiency by moving their administrative functions to cloud based platforms.
 Other companies may simply desire a deeper level of HR expertise than what is provided by the PEO.

 PEOs can become costly

-While the financial benefits vary form company to company, many organizations find that the extra fees and overhead associated with a PEO stop making financial sense after they reach a certain number of employees.
+While the financial benefits vary from company to company, many organizations find that the extra fees and overhead associated with a PEO stop making financial sense after they reach a certain number of employees.
 Once an organization’s census enables them to secure more robust rewards programs at rates comparable to those offered by the PEO, it may be more affordable to leave the PEO–a very complicated process.

 A savvy employer will also carefully consider a potential PEOs claim history.
 Premiums may be cheaper for an organization on a stand-alone basis when compared with a PEO that has had an unusually high number of claims.
-This is not uncommon since employers with a disproportionate number of high risk employees tend to save significantly with the PEO model.
+This is not uncommon since employers with a disproportionate number of high-risk employees tend to save significantly with the PEO model.

 PEOs offer limited HR support